Download in pdf format:

-Companies and direct sellers shall not require Direct Sellers or prospective Direct Sellers to pay more than reasonable fees for any of the following: entrance fees, franchise fees, fees for promotional materials and for sales aids or other fees related solely to the right to participate in the company’s business.
+Companies and direct sellers shall not require Direct Sellers or prospective Direct Sellers to pay more than reasonable fees for any of the following: products inventory, entrance fees, franchise fees, fees for promotional materials and for sales aids or other fees related solely to the right to participate in the company’s business.

 No company shall require product purchases as part of the application process unless included in the starter kit.
 Mandatory purchase of a starter kit at reasonable market value is permitted.

 The supply of peripheral or accessory products or services shall not be a profit center for the company or a direct seller.

 Any fees charged to become a Direct Seller shall relate directly to the value of the materials, products or services provide in return.